-Section 46 permits financial institutions to work with the growers and distributors of cannabis without being prosecuted under Kansas law.
-It is meaningless, since if they provide assistance, it will be in violation of Federal law.
+Sections 43-47 provide immunity from prosecution of distribution of narcotics.
+However federal law is still enforceable and would make it a felony offense.
+Section 18 permits financial institutions to work with growers and distributors of cannabis and therefore provides immunity from being prosecuted under Kansas law.
+It is meaningless.
+If they provide assistance, it will be in violation of Federal law.